Disability inclusive housing

-Requests for CSUMB campus housing accommodations based on medical, psychological, hearing, or other disability related needs are processed by Student Disability Resources in consultation with Student Housing and Residential Life and other CSUMB departments as needed.
+Requests for CSUMB campus housing accommodations based on medical, psychological, hearing, or other disability related needs are processed by Student Disability and Accessibility Center (SDAC) in consultation with Student Housing and Residential Life and other CSUMB departments as needed.

-Plan ahead in order for your disability-related requests for specific housing accommodations to be fully considered by CSUMB.
+In order for your disability-related requests for specific housing accommodations to be fully considered by CSUMB.
 Some disability-related housing accommodations may take up to six months to implement.
-Students should contact CSUMB Student Disability Resources as soon as possible to address concerns in the process of requesting and obtaining housing accommodations related to disability.
+Students should contact CSUMB Student Disability and Accessibility Center (SDAC) as soon as possible to address concerns in the process of requesting and obtaining housing accommodations related to disability.

-If you are new to Student Disability Resources (SDR) and have not yet received disability accommodations, you need to register with SDR first.
+If you are new to Student Disability and Accessibility Center (SDAC) and have not yet received disability accommodations, you need to register with SDR first.
 For additional information and to start the registration process please check out SDR Housing Accommodations.

 Gender Inclusive Housing was brought to CSUMB with the goal of creating environments for students all across the gender spectrum to feel safe, included, and welcomed within their housing community.
 We have been a leader in this effort across the CSU system, often working with other universities to explain our process, thought, and attention given to it.